 - Benoit Cerutti (Universite Grenoble Alpes, France)

 - Alexander Chen (Columbia University, USA)

 - Jean-Luc Vay (Lawrence Berkeley National Lab., USA)

 - Sebastian von Alfthan (Center for Scientific Computing, Espoo, Finland)

 - Marija Vranic (Technical Univ.
 Lisbon, Portugal)

-We aim at having four presentations a day with ample time for questions and discussions.
+We will have 3-4 presentations a day with ample time for questions and discussions.